Understanding Disputes in an Owners Corporation

 - Come up with a means of settling the dispute that is agreeable to both parties.

-Tribunal Hearings The next step, in most Australian states and territories, is to apply to a government-run tribunal for help.
-In Victoria, this is VCAT (Victorian Civil and Administrative Tribunal) and in Western Australia is the State Administrative Tribunal.
+The next step, in most Australian states and territories, is to apply to a government-run tribunal for help.
+In Victoria, this is VCAT (Victorian Civil and Administrative Tribunal) and in Western Australia it is the State Administrative Tribunal.
 These authorities make legally binding decisions about how disputes are to be settled.
 Tribunals are run like mini courts with similar protocols and processes, although not quite as formal.
-Solicitors are not usually required and parties usually argue their case by themselves.
+Solicitors are not usually required, and parties usually argue their case by themselves.
 Applications are usually available online and submissions must include all information relevant to the case.
 Tribunal rulings include:

 - Ordering someone to do something or stop doing something